Engee documentation

 Output

-A Barker sequence frame returned as a vector-column.
-If the frame length exceeds the sequence length, the block fills the frame by repeating the sequence.
+The frame of the Barker sequence returned as a column vector.
+If the frame length exceeds the length of the sequence, the block fills the frame with a repetition of the sequence.

 Dependencies

-The output data type is specified by the Output data type parameters.
+The output data type is set by the Output data type parameter.

 Parameters

-The sampling period specified as a positive number.
-To inherit the sampling period, set this parameter to -1.
+The sampling period, set as a positive number.
+To inherit the sampling period, set this parameter to −1.

 Samples per frame — number of samples in the output frame

 The number of samples in the output frame as a positive integer.
-If Samples per frame is M, the block outputs a frame containing M samples consisting of Barker sequences of length N. N is the length of the generated sequence, which is specified by the Code length parameters.
-When M is not a multiple of N, consecutive frames maintain Barker sequence continuity across frame boundaries.
+If Samples per frame is equal to M, then the block outputs a frame containing M samples consisting of Barker sequences of length N. N — the length of the generated sequence, which is set by the Code length parameter.
+When M not multiple of N consecutive frames preserve the continuity of the Barker sequence across frame boundaries.

 Data types: Int64